FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 ### User Perspective

-The user obtains a new type of property, namely **exposed properties**, properties that have a status flag "exposed".
-Marking properties as exposed in obj $o$ ensures that these properties can be referenced within objects that are dependent on $o$ without introducing cyclic dependencies.
-You can consider those properties to be outside of the object.
-This eliminates the use of hidden references for the purpose of creating variants.
+The user obtains two new property types, namely **input properties**, properties that have a status flag "input" and **exposed properties**, properties that have a status flag "exposed".
+Marking properties as input in obj $o$ ensures that these properties can be referenced within objects that are dependent on $o$ without introducing cyclic dependencies.
+Input properties should not be modified during recomputation of a document object.
+Having input properties eliminates the need to create hidden references for the purpose of creating variants.

-The set of exposed properties define what I call the **Application Geometry Interface** [[3](#ref3)], the interface for geometry that defines how a part should be parameterized.
-The Application Geometry Interface captures design intent in the context of parametric design.
+Only input properties can be exposed properties.
+The set of exposed properties define the **Exposed Property Interface**, properties that define how a part should be parameterized for variants (previously called "Application Geometry Interface" [[3](#ref3)]).
+The Exposed Property Interface captures design intent in the context of parametric design.

 In addition, links become aware of exposed properties.
 The exposed properties are incorporated in the link and marked clearly as exposed.
-Changing one of the exposed properties automatically creates a variant of the object that is linked to.
+Changing one of the exposed properties automatically creates a variant of the object that is linked to and only this variant will be changed.
+In contrast, changing an input property of the variant or any other internal properties will change all variants of that part.

 Finally, the user will experience improved recomputes where a change of property $p$ in an object $o$ does not trigger recomputes for all objects that depend on $o$, but only the ones that depend on $p$:

-Given $n$ objects $o_1, \dots, o_n$ that depend an object $q$ by means of properties $p_1, \dots, p_n$ in $q$ where $x \in \lbrace 1,2,\dots,n \rbrace$ and
+Given $n$ objects $o_1, \dots, o_n$ that depend on object $q$ by means of properties $p_1, \dots, p_n$ in $q$ where $x \in \lbrace 1,2,\dots,n \rbrace$ and
-$o_x$ only refers to $p_x$ and $p_x$ is only referred to by $o_x$, then changing one property $p_x$ of the set $\lbrace p_1, \dots, p_n \rbrace$ only recomputes $o_x$.
+$o_x$ only refers to $p_x$ and $p_x$ is only referred to by $o_x$, then changing a property $p_x$ of the set $\lbrace p_1, \dots, p_n \rbrace$ only recomputes $o_x$.

 ### Developer perspective

-From the viewpoint of the developer, dependency checking is changed, FreeCAD acquires exposed properties, a new extension to document objects is introduced, and the link code is adapted to exposed properties.
+From the viewpoint of the developer, dependency checking is changed, FreeCAD acquires input and exposed properties, a new extension to document objects is introduced, and the link code is adapted to exposed properties.

 #### Dependency checking